 Around the Eiffel TowerView Map

-There are other larger-than-life sights here, too, notably Hôtel des Invalides, a sprawling baroque complex with a towering golden dome under which lies the enormous tomb of the pint-size dictator, Napoléon.
+There are other monumental sights here, too, notably Hôtel des Invalides, a sprawling Baroque complex with a towering golden dome under which lies the enormous tomb of the pint-size dictator, Napoléon.
 Along the river, the Palais Bourbon, seat of the French Parliament, is an 18th-century homage to ancient Greek architecture.
-Nearby is the modern, rectangular Musée du Quai Branly built by star architect Jean Nouvel.
-Don't miss the Musée Rodin, where the master's outsize sculptures, oozing sensuality, dot the garden and the interior of the Hôtel Biron, the artist's onetime home and workshop.
+Nearby is the modern Musée du Quai Branly, built by star architect Jean Nouvel.
+Don’t miss the Musée Rodin, where the master's sculptures ooze sensuality both outside in the garden and inside the elegant Hôtel Biron.

-From the Eiffel Tower east, the walkway along the Seine will take you past one of Paris's most unusual museums, Les Égouts (the Sewers—and they are indeed working sewers), and the American Church.
-Cross the Pont Alexandre III, the city's most ornate bridge spanning the Seine from Invalides to the Grand Palais.
-Built between 1896 and 1900, it is bedecked with gilded sculptures, cherubs, and Art Nouveau lamps.
-It was named for the Russian czar to celebrate Franco-Russian friendship.
+From the Eiffel Tower east, the walkway along the Seine will take you past Les Égouts (where you can embark on a subterranean tour of actual working sewers) and the American Church.
+For one of the best views in Paris, cross Pont Alexandre III, the city's most ornate bridge spanning the Seine from Invalides to the Grand Palais.
+Named for the Russian czar to celebrate Franco-Russian friendship, it was built between 1896 and 1900, and is bedecked with gilded sculptures, cherubs, and Art Nouveau lamps.

 Around the Eiffel Tower at a Glance

 - Café Coutume

 - Il Vino